captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LULU:
 I love you so much, Junior.
-I love you so much, it makes me break out like I don’t know -- like I got Chlamydia or something!
+I love you so much, it makes me break out like I don’t know—like I got Chlamydia or something!

 ---